cvdabbeele/cloudOneOnAWS/README.md

 # Overview

 This is a collaborative effort with mawinkler and nicgoth.
 1. UPDATES: [20201126](#20201126)  [20210129](#20210129)
 2. [High level overview](#high-level-overview-of-steps-see-detailed-steps-in-next-section)
 3. [Detailed Steps](#detailed-setup-instructions)

 ## UPDATES
-### 20210129
-Cloud One Container Security is now included.
-The Admission Controller part is fully functional
-The Runtime protection is still in preview (as this Product Feature is still preview as well)
 ### 20201126
 1. You now need to enter your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in the 00_define_vars.sh file (may be a free account).
 To deal with docker image pull rate-limits, the buildscipts of the Apps will now do authenticated pulls (to https://hub.docker.com) from the AWS pipeline.
 This script passes along those variables to the buildspec.yml files
   For more info on the Dockerhub pull rate limits, see: https://www.docker.com/increase-rate-limits  Image Pulls for unauthenticated connections are now capped to 100 and for connections authenticated with a free account, they are capped to 200.
 Both pull rates are for the last 6 hours (sliding window).
 Paid dockerhub subscriptions have no pull rate limit.